genes-and-health/QUANT_PY/QUANT_PY_pipeline_description.md

 ### Hospital admission data

 `QUANT_PY` uses NHS England Digital Hospital Episode Statistics (HES) Admitted Patient Care (APC) data to identify periods of hospitalisation --as certain hospital day treatments are logged as APC events (e.g. immunotherapy infusions), **only APC episodes >2 calendar days are considered as hospitalisation**.
 At present, `QUANT_PY` does not exclude data obtained during a A&E episode (HES AE + ECDS) unless this leads to a hospital admission (in which case it is "subsumed" by an APC episode).
-However, the script is written such that it could be accommodate these if needed/desired.
+However, the script is written such that it could accommodate these if needed/desired.

-`QUANT_PY` **extends the hospitalisation episode by a 2-week buffer on either side of the APC event** on the basis that individiuals admitted to hospital are typically unwell in the days leading to hospitalisation and may be discharged recovering, but prior to a return to their baseline status.
+`QUANT_PY` **extends the hospitalisation episode by a 2-week buffer on either side of the APC event** on the basis that individuals admitted to hospital are typically unwell in the days leading to hospitalisation and may be discharged recovering, but prior to a return to their baseline status.

 ### Phenotype data
 The pipeline imports G&H phenotype data from `/library-red/phenotypes_rawdata/`, that is, from the following sources: